 ♦ How much do I tip?

 Guide/Tracker: Your guide and tracker are central to the success of your safari.
 You’ll have plenty of time to connect with them and, by the end of your trip, they might just be your new best friends.
 With guides, it’s customary to leave a tip on your departure.
-What you choose to leave is totally up to you, but a general rule of thumb on safari is to tip your guide US$10 and your tracker US$5 per person per day.
+What you choose to leave is totally up to you, but a general rule of thumb on safari is to tip your guide a minimum of US$10 and your tracker US$5 per person per day.

 Guests that are returning to a lodge that they have visited before, sometimes even bring small, personalised gifts for their guides.
 Alternatively, the lodges will generally give you a guideline for tipping and gifting if you ask them.